Kryztofr/AutoOS/README.md

 **Step 4:** Open PowerShell **as Administrator**.

 **Step 5:** Paste this into the PowerShell window to download and run the deployment script.
+Then select the **ISO** and your **drivers** folder or skip the driver installation if you are sure that you don't need them.

 ```ps1
 $PSDefaultParameterValues['Invoke-WebRequest:UseBasicParsing'] = $true